MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ## Overview

-External calls enable you to ingest data   from APIs outside of Microsoft Dynamics 365 Fraud Protection (Fraud Protection) and then use that data to make informed decisions in real-time  .
+External calls enable you to ingest data   from APIs outside of Microsoft Dynamics 365 Fraud Protection (Fraud Protection) and then use that data to make informed decisions in real-time.
 For example, third-party address and phone verification services, or your own custom scoring models, may provide critical input in determining the risk-level for some events  .
 With external calls, you can connect to any API endpoint, make a request to that endpoint when necessary from within your rule, and use the response from that endpoint to make a decision.

 > [!NOTE]
 > If this additional data will be needed for all events, you can also send it as part of the assessment schema.
 For more information about how to send custom data as part of your API request, see [Custom data sample](https://docs.microsoft.com/dynamics365/fraud-protection/view-purchase-protection-schemas#custom-data-sample).